22 Mar Why you should understand the duty cycle of a printer when purchasing

 You may be surprised to learn that there is no industry standard for calculating a printer duty cycle.
 So, as a procurement process, is it right to compare different manufacturers’ devices based on this figure when making an important office purchase?
 And is this really an accurate representation of what your device can output, day in and day out, over long periods of time, or indeed its operational life?

 In the following article, I will provide answers to these questions and more.
-But if you want some immediate advice and guidance on how to buy a printer read our free guide – ‘Finding Your Perfect Print Solution’.
+But if you want some immediate advice and guidance on how to upgrade your print solution, request a call back from one of our experts.

 Why is a printer Duty Cycle figure provided by manufacturers?